akopitsa/cdp-5/README.md

-# cdp-5
+# cdp-19
-simple start terraform puppet
-with default VPC
+The same as cdp-18 but with using built-in function